philiplackmaker/portfolio-2018/src/pages/blog/03-09-2018/index.md

 cover_image: "./hellocar-blog-hero.png"
 ---

-[Hellocar](/hellocar) failed 😱 over the last year I have had lots of time to reflect on why it failed and where my responsibility fell into it.
+[Hellocar](/hellocar) unfortunately failed 😭.
+Over the last year I have time to reflect on why it failed and where my responsibility fell into collapase.

 ###Change in business model